 Dr. Richard Bowman has a Ph.D. in biblical studies from Union Theological Seminary in Virginia.
-In addition to the freshman introductory course in religion, he teaches courses in the Hebrew prophets and Hebrew wisdom literature and seminars on Hebrew narrative literature and on hermeneutical methodological traditions.
+In addition to the freshman introductory course in religion, he teaches courses in the Hebrew prophets and Hebrew wisdom literature, seminars on Hebrew narrative literature and hermeneutical methodological traditions.
 His interest in theology and popular culture has produced courses on the detective story and the history of baseball.
-Dr. Bowman’s current research projects involve a literary analysis of direction language in I & II Samuel and the interpretive method of Martin Luther in his exposition of the book of Jonah.
+Bowman’s current research projects involve a literary analysis of direction language in I & II Samuel and the interpretive method of Martin Luther in his exposition of the book of Jonah.

 Dr. Chris Croghan

 Dr. Croghan teaches Reformation history, Lutheran confessional writings, history of Christian worship, and introductory religion courses.
 He is the founder and director of the Luther House of Study, a partnership involving Augustana and Sioux Falls Seminary to develop and enhance Lutheran congregational leadership in the Northern Plains region.
 In addition to his academic work, few things spark his interest more than wilderness camping with his family and St. Louis Cardinal baseball.
 He received his Ph.D. from Luther Seminary in St. Paul, Minn.